 - Were potential beneficiaries left out of the Will?

 - Will someone contest the terms of the Will?

 - Is the estate taxable?

 - What type of assets are included in the estate?

-If the personal representative and the beneficiaries get along, the assets aren’t complicated, and the estate isn’t taxable, the probate process could take just a couple of months.
+If the personal representative and the beneficiaries get along, the assets are not complicated, and the estate is not taxable, the probate process could take just a couple of months.
 However, if the deceased did not have a Will appointing a personal representative, listing beneficiaries and specific designations of property and any other assets, the process will take much longer.
-Probably the biggest factor is the relationship between the beneficiaries and personal representative – if they don’t see eye-to-eye and cannot reach a resolution, it will be necessary to involve the probate court to make a determination.
+Probably the biggest factor is the relationship between the beneficiaries and personal representative – if they do not see eye-to-eye and cannot reach a resolution, it will be necessary to involve the probate court to make a determination.
 It will also be an expensive process.